Rise to Success: Career Highlights of Landon Donovan

 Discover the career path of Landon Donovan, from the first major opportunity to industry-changing achievements.

-Landon Donovan is an American former professional soccer player widely regarded as the greatest U.S. men's player ever.
-He holds numerous records, including being the all-time top assist provider in international football until 2023, and is tied for the most international goals scored by a male U.S. player.
-Donovan won a record six MLS Cups and leads the league in assists.
-His contributions to Major League Soccer are so significant that the MVP award was renamed the Landon Donovan MVP Award in his honor.
+Landon Donovan is a celebrated American former professional soccer player and coach, widely regarded as one of the greatest U.S. men's players ever.
+He held the record for all-time top assist provider in international football until 2023 and shares the record for most international goals scored by a U.S. male player.
+A dominant force in Major League Soccer, Donovan secured a record six MLS Cups and holds the league's all-time assist lead.
+His impact on the sport is further cemented by the renaming of the MLS MVP Award to the Landon Donovan MVP Award.

 In 2000, Landon Donovan made his senior debut for the United States men's national team.